What are Move Up Buyers?

-The challenges begin by deciding whether to list their home or attempt to find a home first, and that can be very interesting.
-In a fast moving seller’s market it is difficult to find a home first and hope that it is still available by the time you sell your current home because another seller is not willing to risk holding their home for that buyer when they have other options.
-If the seller/ buyer writes a home sale contingent offer on another home and that seller accepts it, that seller can still market their home and can “bump” that offer.
+The challenges begin by deciding whether to list their home or attempt to find a home first.
+In a fast moving seller’s market, it is difficult to find a home first and foremost.
+Then to hope it is still available by the time you sell your current home is another type of difficulty.
+It is possible the seller isn’t willing to risk holding their home for you as the buyer.
+They may have other and better options coming in.
+If the seller/ buyer writes a home sale contingent offer on another home and that seller accepts it, that seller can still market their home.
+That original offer can possibly be “bumped.”
 This is a difficult situation.
-On the other hand a seller can list their home but it may seller before they can secure a home they wish to purchase.
-It is definitely the cart before the horse scenario.
+On the other hand, a seller can list their home, but it may sell before they can secure a home they wish to purchase.
+It is definitely ‘the cart before the horse’ scenario.

-Even though it can be challenging it often works out just fine.
-It is best to discuss with a realtor the current market conditions and determine based on each individual situation what steps are advisable first and second.
+Even though it can be challenging, it often works out just fine.
+It is best to discuss with a realtor the current market conditions and determine, based on each individual situation, which steps are advisable first and second.
 The home’s location for both ends of the transaction is a major element to take into consideration.

-It is recommended to have a backup plan as to where you could go for a brief period of time if your home sold before you could find the right fit for your next home.
+We recommend you have a backup plan as to where you could go for a brief period of time.
+This would be helpful if your home sold before you find your next home.
 It is too important to find the right home than to settle because of timing.
-If you have a backup plan you often don’t need it but having options and planning ahead can ease the worry to a point.
+You often won’t need to use your back up plan, but having options and planning ahead can ease the worry.